SummaryRead the full fact sheet

 A child’s permanent teeth start to form in the jawbones soon after birth.
 These developing teeth are vulnerable to certain substances including:

-- fluoride – this strengthens teeth and is commonly added to water supplies and toothpaste.
+- Fluoride – in measured amounts, this mineral strengthens teeth and is commonly added to water supplies and toothpaste.
 However, excessive amounts of fluoride can cause white or discoloured spots to form on developing permanent teeth.
 This is called fluorosis.
-Young children who routinely swallow fluoridated toothpaste are at increased risk.
+Young children who often swallow fluoridated toothpaste are at increased risk.
+Use plain water to gently clean your baby’s teeth until they are 18 months of age.
+A low-fluoride children’s toothpaste should be used to clean young children’s teeth.
+Teach your child to spit rather than swallow toothpaste.

 Talk to your dentist for further information on medicines that can affect the development of your child’s permanent teeth.